 In any application, logging in is the process to access an application by an individual who has valid user credentials.
 Logging in is usually used to enter a specific page, which trespassers cannot see.
-In this post, we will see “Test Scenarios Login Page”.
-Testing of the Login page is very important for any application in terms of security aspect.
-We will try to cover most widely used Login Page scenarios here.
+In this post, we will see the “Test Scenarios Login Page”.
+Testing of the Login page is very important for any application in terms of the security aspect.
+We will try to cover the most widely used Login Page scenarios here.

 Must Read: Test Case Template With Detailed Explanation

-We usually write test cases for login page for every application we test.
+We usually write test cases for the login page for every application we test.
 Every login page should have the following elements.

 - ‘Email/Phone Number/Username’ Textbox